Methods: Measuring Health

 Predictive values and prevalence

-In a further complication of interpreting test scores, predictive values vary according to the prevalence of the disease in the population of patients for whom the test is used.
+In a further complication of interpreting test scores, predictive values vary according to the prevalence of the disease among the patients to whom you are administering the test.
 Clinicians must bear this in mind when interpreting a test result: you must treat the patient, not the test result!
 The reasons are illustrated in Figure 6.9, which contrasts the performance of the same test in high and low prevalence settings.

-Taking this one step further, the more tests you administer to a patient, for example in an annual physical exam, the more likely you are to get a false positive (and therefore misleading) score on one or more of the tests.
+Taking this one step further, the more tests you administer to a patient, as in an annual physical exam, the more likely you are to get a false positive (and therefore misleading) score on one or more of the tests.
+This leads to a lot of unnecessary further work-up.
 Hence, tests should be chosen carefully and applied in a logical sequence to rule in, or rule out, a specific diagnosis that you have in mind.
-Each test should be chosen based on the conclusion you draw from the results of the previous test.
-Remember that unnecessary tests are not only costly to the health care system, but also ethically questionable if they expose a patient to unnecessary risks such as radiation from an X-ray or unnecessary further investigation after a false positive result.
+Each test should be chosen based on the conclusion you drew from the result of the previous test.
+Remember that unnecessary tests are not only costly to the health care system, but also ethically questionable if they expose a patient to unnecessary risks such as radiation from an X-ray or the need for further investigation after a false positive result.

 Finally, we may link the themes of random versus systematic error to the sensitivity and specificity of a test.
-In some tests, imperfect sensitivity may be due to random errors; in others it may be due to a systematic error, such as the cut-point being set too high for a particular type of patient.
-If the error is random and the test is repeated, the diseased and non-diseased might be reclassified.10 In such a situation it might be appropriate to repeat slightly elevated tests to confirm that the value is stable (see Nerd’s Corner “Regression to the mean”).
+In some tests, imperfect sensitivity may be due to a systematic error, such as choosing the wrong threshold score for a particular type of patient.
+For example, desirable levels of cholesterol and body weight differ for people with diabetes compared to non-diabetics.
+In other cases, reduced sensitivity may be due to random errors.
+If the error is random and the test is repeated, the diseased and non-diseased may be reclassified.10 In this instance it might be appropriate to repeat slightly elevated tests to confirm that the value is stable (see Nerd’s Corner “Regression to the mean”).
 The decision to label someone must be made taking the whole picture into account, not just a single test result.
 There is an inherent tension between wishing to intervene early (when treatment may prevent further deterioration) and falsely labelling a person as a patient.
 Such balances represent part of the art of medicine.

 Regression to the mean